 - Butter bean stew is a great make ahead dish and one that is ideal for batch cooking.
 Double the recipe, enjoy some now and freeze the rest for a quick meal another day.

-- This dish can be easily adapted to suit the ingredients you have in your own store cupboard and refrigerator at home.
+- This vegan stew can be easily adapted to suit the ingredients you have in your own store cupboard and refrigerator at home.

 - For some great tasting vegetarian meals try my: